wrapperband/JavascriptEvolutionExperiment/README.md

 It should be noted the first time it was run it only took 48 hours for the bigger brains to find the food, so you might have more luck starting a couple.

+Once a population has evolved you can "stress it" by zooming out (Cntr - ).
+This increases the area, but reduces the food.

 In the experiments with https://github.com/wrapperband/JavascriptEvolutionExperiment and creating larger brains, I found that it took longer to evolve skills.

+# Instinct or skills analysis

-Here is and example skills and evolve time for a large brain 6 neurons 7 layers.
+Here is and example skills and evolve time for a large brain i.e. (6 neurons with 7 layers).

 The first skill learned was go forward  ( repeated starts (20) until some creatures move) Find Food 5 hours